-In 2021, Erin completed the Master of Arts in Interdisciplinary Studies degree from Royal Roads University, with a focus on innovation, culture, communication and strategy.
+In 2021, Erin completed the Master of Arts in Interdisciplinary Studies degree from Royal Roads University, with a focus on leadership, culture, and communication.
 She also holds a Graduate Certificate in Values-Based Leadership and a Graduate Certificate in Professional Communication Management also from Royal Roads.
 She is a purpose-driven leader that connects with others through values to mobilize collective success.

 Heather is responsible for developing positive intergovernmental relationships and communications, collaborating with internal stakeholders to align with, and inform on government policy, and monitor performance measures related to government funding.
 At Innovate Edmonton, the ability to engage, translate, and activate in the innovation ecosystem is based upon sustainability, ingenuity, and communication.

 Well-known for her advocacy work with non-profits across Alberta, especially in the arts community Heather is an authentic leader, strategic communicator, and a published writer.
 Her focus through community connections has been on fundraising, governance, reputation management, and crisis communications.
 Elected as MLA for Edmonton Glenora from 2008 to 2015, she proudly served as a Minister the entire time with Service Alberta, Culture and Human Services.